 If you want to relax, take some time to explore Muikamachi Onsen.
 These natural hot springs will soothe even the most fatigued travelers.
 Look for outdoor baths, or rotenburo, to take in the beautiful snowscape while you relax.

-For local bites and friendly company, check out the Minami-Uonuma City Igloo Festival.
-From January to March each year, you can enter igloos to drink amazake and try local koshihikari rice treats.
+For local bites and friendly company, check out the Muikamachi Onsen Kamakura Snow Dome Festival.
+From January to February each year, you can enter igloos to drink amazake and try local koshihikari rice treats.

 The trip to the area wouldn't be complete without a visit to its biggest landmark, Mt.
 Hakkai.
 Mt.
 Hakkai is known for its award-winning sake, Hakkaisan, as well as its powder.